kannans89/RustRepo/05_DataTypes/05_DataTypes.md

   mark is 10 and count is 30
 ```

-You could try replacing number `20` with a floating point value and see what error the compiler gives .
+The above code will return a compilation error if you replace the value of `age` with a floating point value.

 #### Integer range